 We are committed to strong alignment with our stakeholders in governance, ethics, and compliance.
-We operate under a code of business conduct and ethics, and all employees are required to undertake compliance training annually.
-We have an established whistleblower policy and hotline to encourage transparency and accountability.
-Further, our officers and directors, and partners and affiliates of EMG (including families and family trusts of the foregoing) owned approximately 7% of our outstanding common equity as of December 31, 2021, representing strong alignment with stockholders.
+We operate under a Code of Business Conduct and Ethics, and all employees are required to undertake compliance training annually.
+We have an established Whistleblower Policy and hotline to encourage transparency and accountability.
+Further, our officers and directors, and partners and affiliates of EMG (including families and family trusts of the foregoing) owned approximately 6% of our outstanding common equity as of December 31, 2022, representing strong alignment with stockholders.

-In addition, we have a policy that our directors and officers and EMG personnel are not permitted to engage in trading designed to hedge or offset any decrease in the market value of our securities.
+Our directors and officers and EMG personnel are not permitted to engage in short sales of our securities or derivative transactions involving our securities designed to hedge or offset any decrease in the market value of our securities.